pingidentity/pingidentity-devops-getting-started/docs/deployment/deployK8s-AWS.md

     * Add a name tag such as `demo-peering-attachment-us-east-1`.

-        > Make note that this name is refering to the region it is peering to, not the region it is being create in.
+        > Note: This name refers to the region to which it is peering, not the region in which it is being created.

     * Select the Transit gateway id that you just made in the `eu-west-1` region.